Overview / Details

 The four-story commercial block was designed by C.E.
 Eastman, and was reminiscent of the same tripartite design witnessed in The Randolph, a telltale tenet of Chicago Commercial Style.
 Special recognition is given to the building’s detailed stonework that uses decorative devices of brick and terra cotta forms that draw the eye from storefront to cornice through the use of series of forms and patterns.

-Commercial tenants of the Randolph include Pita Pit and Draught House.
+Commercial tenants of the Randolph include Draught House, Pho Real, Dapper barber shop, and Bliss nail salon.

 Awards & Recognition